Using Behavioral Science to Understand Why Some Durham Families Choose Non-public School Options (2019-2020)

 Team members will conduct interviews with Durham parents to determine their decision-making points along the continuum of the child’s educational experience, and gather data from families to learn about the factors and sources of information that influenced their decision-making regarding their child’s school.

-Team members will also utilize data from DPS to determine school enrollment patterns, and examine themes and attempt to determine if there are differences based on race/ethnicity, socioeconomic status, students’ learning differences or other aspects of the students or families that influence school choices.
+Team members will also utilize data from DPS to determine school enrollment patterns, and examine themes and attempt to better understand what factors influence school choice for students or families and what predicts enrollment (or lack of enrollment) in Durham Public Schools.

 Summer 2019 – Spring 2020